Lawsuit challenges California’s assault weapons ban

-SAN DIEGO (AP) - A gun-rights group is suing to block California from enforcing its assault weapons ban, contending it violates the Second Amendment right to bear arms.
+SAN DIEGO (AP) - A gun-rights group sued Thursday to block California from enforcing its assault weapons ban, contending it violates the Second Amendment right to bear arms.

-The lawsuit was filed Thursday in San Diego federal court on behalf of a political action committee and three San Diego County men who want the right to use large-capacity ammunition magazines in their legal rifles and pistols.
+The lawsuit was the latest among gun advocacy and lobbying groups to challenge California’s firearms laws, which are among the strictest in the country, and comes after a recent series of deadly mass shootings nationwide involving military-style rifles.

-The lawsuit contends that California improperly defines some guns as illegal solely because they can use such magazines and notes that a judge in April tossed out California’s nearly two-decade-old ban on selling or buying such magazines.
+The lawsuit was filed in the same San Diego federal court district where a judge in April tossed out a nearly two-decade-old California ban on sales and purchases of ammunition magazines holding more than 10 bullets.

-The new lawsuit could go before the same judge.
-It’s the latest challenge to California’s strict firearms laws and follows a recent series of deadly mass shootings nationwide involving military-style rifles.
+The new lawsuit says that decision by U.S. District Judge Roger Benitez undercuts California’s ban on certain weapons defined as “assault weapons” because they can use large-capacity magazines.
+Benitez’s decision triggered a weeklong buying frenzy before he stopped sales while the state appeals his ruling.

 Sign up for Daily Newsletters